seifomran132/StoreFrontBackEnd_udacity/README.md

 #### Show

-To show a specific user from the database you should go to this link `http://localhost:3000/user/show/:id` with `GET` method and with the user id in the body of the request like this
+To show a specific user from the database you should go to this link `http://localhost:3000/user/show/:id` with `GET` method and with the user id in the path variable of the request like this

 {
 "id":1